Skip to main content

 • District XXII.

-The Buda side is overall a very safe part of Budapest, as the upper-class residents of Budapest live there.
-Pest is a tad more risky.
-There are districts, like the 13th district, that are completely safe, and neighbourhoods like the 10th district are best to avoid.
+The Buda side is a very safe part of Budapest, as the upper-class residents of Budapest live there.
+The Pest side is a bit more risky.
+Some districts, like the 13th district, are completely safe, and neighbourhoods like the 10th district are best to avoid.

-The Jewish Quarter of Budapest, or in other words the party district is unfortunately the less safe part of Budapest.
-The reason is simple: this neighbourhood is filled with tourists (with money), who likely walk in these parts drunkenly.
-Easy targets for petty thieves.
+The Jewish Quarter, also known as the party district is unfortunately the less safe part of Budapest.
+The reason is simple: this neighbourhood is filled with tourists (with money), who are the main targets for petty thieves.

 The most dangerous neighbourhoods in Budapest are the following.